 One of the big questions is what kind of stains is your laundry detergent best for?
 This depends on the stain type and the detergent.
-Are you an auto mechanic?
-Do you work in a surgery, do you have children, regularly spill chocolate ice cream or are you a chef?
-They'll all call for different types of stains.
-It's also why we ask you via Voice Your Choice which stains you get most, so you can decide which stains we test against.
+Do you work in a surgery?
+Do you have children?
+Do you regularly spill chocolate ice cream?
+Are you a chef?
+These all result in different types of stains.
+It's also why we ask you via Voice Your Choice which stains you get the most.

 With over 30 years' experience in the laundry lab, we're proud of our expert testers.
 They've seen all types of laundry detergents come through the labs, but one thing never changes – they need to find what gets your clothes clean.
 We focus on the basics so that when it's time to buy, you can be sure the laundry detergent you buy will work well.

-Once we know what you want to read about, our buyers go out and use your member fees to buy the laundry detergents from a variety of retailers, then bring them in as is.
-This means we get what you'd get, so we can be sure the results are what you'll find rather than potentially 'tweaked'.
+Once we know what you want to read about, our buyers use your member fees to buy the laundry detergents anonymously from a variety of retailers, then bring them in as is.
+This means we get what you'd get, so we can be sure the results are what you'll find rather than potentially 'tweaked' for better performance.

 Contrary to popular opinion, we don't get CHOICE employees to bring in their dirty laundry.
-We use set loads of cotton materials, and attach a variety of stains to them.
-These stains are made in the Netherlands and include 10 that you tell us are the most common in your households.
-Why do we use pre-stained swatches of cloth?
-Because if you want to compare laundry detergents fairly, you have to use the same conditions for all of them.
+We use set loads of cotton materials, and attach a variety of pre-stained fabric swatches to them.
+These stains are made in the Netherlands and include the most common stains as chosen by you, our members.
+Why do we use pre-stained swatches?
+Because comparing laundry detergents fairly means you have to use identical conditions for all of them.

 The swatches of cloth that are embedded with a specific amount of dirt are identical and made up of a very specific formula.
 These are used all over the world by large detergent makers, plus other consumer organisations and are considered a standard in testing detergents.
-Using these is a means to minimise the amount of variables so you can see which detergent comes out best when comparing them.
+Using them minimises the amount of variables so you can see which detergent comes out best when comparing them.

-After we put the recommended dose of detergent in either a front or top loader (we have four identical of each washer so there is minimal difference in machine type), we use a cold wash (20C) on a standard wash to get our main score.
-Sometimes we also run a warm wash on the highest and lowest scorers to see what difference it makes, as there are still many people who use a warm wash.
-We don't do this all the time, due to timing and the fact that we know most people are moving to a cold wash.
+After we put the recommended dose of detergent in either a front loading washing machine or a top loading washing machine (we have four identical washers of each type so there is minimal difference in machine type), we use a cold wash (20°C) on a standard wash for our testing.

 Once we run the wash, we retrieve the stained swatches and compare how clean they are post wash to how dirty they were pre-wash.
 We use a spectrophotometer to measure the difference which is a better measure than the human eye.

-This is the list of swatches we use, as chosen by you, our members.
-They usually change every few years in response to surveys we send to out to members.
+This is the list of swatches we use when testing laundry detergents.
+They usually change every few years in response to surveys we send out to CHOICE members.

 - General detergency (35%)